MEDICAL IMAGING PLATFORM

 5x revenue increase

-over the past two years, directly linking platform adoption to financial success
+over the past two years, driven by higher adoption and stronger retention

 $1.6M in Venture Funding